triciasykes/lecture-notes/javascript-intro-notes/functions-lecture.md

 ERROR: Nothing is displayed

-Functions don't do anything at all until we tell them run.
-Telling a function to run is called a **function invocation, or function call**.
+Functions don't do anything at all until we tell to.
+Executing or using a funciton is called `invoking/running/calling` (interchangeable.)

 - Write the invocation
 - Run the file `node javascript-functions.js`